It's a bit tricky to explain what exactly a file system is in just one sentence.

 Why do we need a file system in the first place, you may ask?

-Well, without a file system, the storage device would contain a big hunk of data stored back to back, and you wouldn't be able to tell them apart.
+Well, without a file system, the storage device would contain a big chunk of data stored back to back, and the operating system wouldn't be able to tell them apart.

 Imagine a room with piles of papers scattered all over the place.

 A storage device without a file system would be in the same situation - and it would be a useless electronic device.